jucian0/posts/builder-pattern.md

 You can see the result of this use case here: [Builder pattern use case](https://codesandbox.io/s/builder-pattern-reactjs-bs0sb?file=/src/components/Form.tsx)

 If you are interested to see the code of this example, you can check it here: [Builder pattern code](https://github.com/Jucian0/Bulder-pattern)

+## Conclusion

+In this article, we learned how to implement the builder pattern in a simple way, and we used it in a React application.
+Builder pattern is extensively used in many libraries and frameworks, some of them are: Yup library validation, and Redux toolkit.

+I hope you enjoyed this article, and if you have any questions, please don't hesitate to contact me.